Auto-Actions/hyperagent-action/README.md

-# HyperAgent Generator Action
+# ContractHyperAgent Generator Action

-🤖 Automatically generate code by interacting with GitHub issues.
+🤖 Automatically generate code by interacting with GitHub issues and Telegram.

 ## Features